Beyoncé, Jennifer Lopez & More Attend Kobe & Gianna Bryant's Memorial

 The date—February 24, 2020—was truly significant.
 Two was the number on Gianna's basketball jersey and 24 was the number on Kobe's jersey.
 The number 20 represented both the number of years Kobe played for the Lakers and the number of years he was with his wife Vanessa Bryant.

-Many attendees arrived at the Los Angeles Staples Center—often referred to as "the house that Kobe built"—in their Lakers attire and were given booklets featuring photos of the Bryant family.
+Many attendees arrived at the Los Angeles Staples Center—which has often been referred to as "the house that Kobe built"—in their Lakers attire and were given booklets featuring photos of the Bryant family.

-Several athletes and celebrities attended the public memorial, as well.
+Several athletes and celebrities attended the public memorial.
 Beyoncé, Alicia Keys and Christina Aguilera performed and Jimmy Kimmel, Shaquille O'Neal and Michael Jordan gave moving speeches.
 Friends and family members attended the celebration of life, as well.
 At one point, Vanessa paid tribute to Kobe and Gianna in a touching speech.

 "The outpouring of love and support that my family has felt from around the world has been so uplifting," she said at one point.
 "Thank you so much for all your prayers."